-- Provide public sector support for new development forms.
-Strategies to address this include: - o Public ownership of the land enables the value to be written down, which could provide a multimillion dollar savings to the developer. - Utilizing the Transit-Oriented Tax Exemption could provide a significant financial incentive to developers while resulting in additional community benefits such as workforce affordable housing units. - Investments that enhance pedestrian and bike facilities and provide access to local amenities help increase the area's attractiveness and value, raising achievable rents and the project's potential return on investment. - Focus development codes on context appropriate design and transitions with existing uses: - o Smaller building mass and stepbacks better fit the character of the neighborhood and intensity of nearby uses, while enabling improved connectivity in the street network. - o Surface parking at low ratios does not occupy a majority of the site, supporting this design alternative and reducing construction costs significantly. - Focus retail uses in nodes along the corridor and provide plenty of opportunities for employment and residential uses around and between these commercial nodes.
+- 1. Provide public sector support for new development forms.
+Strategies to address this include: - Public ownership of the land enables the value to be written down, which could provide a multimillion dollar savings to the developer. - Utilizing the Transit-Oriented Tax Exemption could provide a significant financial incentive to developers while resulting in additional community benefits such as workforce affordable housing units. - Investments that enhance pedestrian and bike facilities as well as increase access to more local amenities help increase the area's attractiveness and value, directly impacting achievable rents and the project's potential return. - 2.
+Focus development codes on context appropriate design and transitions with existing uses: - Smaller building mass and stepbacks better fit the character of the neighborhood and intensity of nearby uses, while enabling improved connectivity in the street network. - Surface parking at low ratios does not occupy a majority of the site, supporting this design alternative and reducing construction costs significantly. - 3.
+Focus retail uses in nodes along the corridor and provide plenty of opportunities for employment and residential uses around and between these commercial nodes.